 We are committed to the principle of 'subsidiarity'.
 Described simply, if we can do something better locally, then we should do so, using our place-based approach.
 We want to build relationships around communities themselves, where local people are involved and take an active part in creating the solutions.

-We have five Place Boards and eight Health and Well-Being Partnerships (HWPs) shown on the map below in Figure 9.
-The Place Boards and HWPs have complementary roles, which are aligned.
+We have five Place Boards and eight Health and Wellbeing Partnerships (HWPs) shown on the map below in Figure 9.
+The Place Boards and HWPs have complementary roles.